Lectures on Naturalness, String Landscape and Multiverse: The Standard Model and its Hierarchy Problem(s)

 Before closing this section, let us introduce some terminology that might be useful to sharpen our understanding: Simply the fact that the weak scale $m_{ew}$ is so much smaller than the Planck scale $M_P$ may be perceived as requiring explanation.
 It is common to characterise this as the {\bf large hierarchy problem} .
 This problem of very different energy scales in the same theory becomes an actual fine tuning problem if the Standard Model (or some minimal extension not affecting the quadratic Higgs mass divergence) is valid up to $M_P$.
 However, we only have strong experimental evidence that the cutoff of the Standard Model as an EFT is above $\sim 10\,$TeV.
 It could even be lower, but this leads to various phenomenological problems with flavour violation and precision data.
 Taking such a low cutoff $\Lambda$, one is only faced with a mild fine tuning $\sim m_H^2/(\Lambda^2/16\pi^2) \sim 10^{-2}$ for $\Lambda\sim 10\,$TeV.
 This is known as the {\bf little hierarchy problem} , which is on the one hand much less severe but on the other hand much more concrete and data-driven.

 We close by recommending to the reader the lecture notes \cite{Wells:2009kq}, which discuss Higgs boson physics in much more detail, emphasising in particular the electroweak hierarchy problem.
-See also \cite{Giudice:2013yca} for brief, less technical discussions of the concept of {\bf Naturalness} .
+See also \cite{Giudice:2013yca} for brief, less technical discussions of the concept of {\bf Naturalness} and \cite{Craig:2022uua} for a broad overview of recent work on Naturalness and further refs.